BakerTWashington/US-County-HDI/README.md

 Life expectancy per census tract was obtained by a CDC study from the neighborhood life expectancy project (CDC).
 The file “2015_County_Life_Expectancy.CSV” contains this data.

 FIPS codes were obtained from a csv file compiled by GitHub user Kieran Healy (Healy).
 This file is given as “FIPS.xlsx”.
+Only the "fips" and "county_code" columns were used.

 The code used to compile the map is provided in “County_HDI.py”.
 The resulting HDI map has been created and is provided in “US_All_County_HDI.html”.